Bedrock-OSS/regolith-filters/gametests/readme.md

 ## Changelog

+### 1.3.1

+- Fixed full module string being added to the `buildOptions.external` property instead of just the module name

 ### 1.3.0

 - `settings.modules` now takes an array of strings in the format of `<module_name>@<version>` or `<module_name>`, this change allows you to use a specific version of a script module